 - Our next recruitment period will be from December 1st – December 23rd

 - Applications will be posted on our website on December 1st at 9 a.m.

 - Selected candidates will be asked to attend Interviews within 2 weeks once the application is closed

-- Those being asked to join our program will select an orientation date, provide proof of COVID-19 vaccination and negative TB test, and complete a background check
+- Those being asked to join our program will select an orientation date, proof of a negative TB test, and successfully complete a background check

 - Attend orientation and then welcome to our volunteer family!

 Here is a summary of the fees you can expect: